-Enable gamma correction Applies the specified amount of gamma correction when viewing or previewing images.
-Automatically stretch wallpaper to fit screen Stretches small images to fit the entire desktop when you set them as your wallpaper.
-Disable image animation Displays only the first frame of an animated image in Manage mode's Preview pane and in View mode.
-Automatically rotate JPEG and TIFF images based on EXIF orientation Automatically corrects the orientation of TIFF and JPEG images (based on their EXIF data) when displayed in ACDSee.
-Status bar date Specifies the date to display in the status bar for a selected file.
-Date/Time output format Default system format: Uses the default system format when displaying the date and time in information overlays.
+Applies the specified amount of gamma correction when viewing or previewing images.
+Stretches small images to fit the entire desktop when you set them as your wallpaper.
+Displays only the first frame of an animated image in Manage mode's Preview pane and in View mode.
+Automatically corrects the orientation of TIFF and JPEG images (based on their EXIF data) when displayed in ACDSee.
+Specifies the date to display in the status bar for a selected file.
+Select one of the following: • Default system format: Uses the default system format when displaying the date and time in information overlays.
 Custom format: Uses the specified format to display the date and time in all information overlays.
 Select a format for both Date and Time from the drop-down lists.
-Show icon in Taskbar Notification area Displays the ACDSee icon in the Taskbar Notification area.
-Show the Mode Switching icons Displays the icons next to the names of each mode.
-Enable OpenCL image processing If your computer's video card driver supports it, you can enable this checkbox to improve the speed of processing RAW files.
+Displays the ACDSee icon in the Taskbar Notification area.
+Displays the icons next to the names of each mode.
+If your computer's video card driver supports it, you can enable this checkbox to improve the speed of processing RAW files.
 You may wish to ensure that you have the latest video card driver in order to take advantage of this option.
-RAW display Select one of the following: Embedded preview:Useembedded JPEG RAW decode: Perform high quality decode See Viewing RAW Images for more information.
+Select one of the following: Embedded preview:Use embedded JPEG RAW decode: Perform high quality decode